SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 When clicking on the tab "Data explorer", the data explorer opens.

-It is prefilled with available data points of the object (group or device).
+It is pre-filled with available data points of the object (group or device).
 The first 5 data points are shown by default.

 ![image alt text](/guides/users-guide/image_10.png)